-When the store has a cut of meat on manager's special for $2.98, you buy it and come up with a delicious recipe like my Brown Sugar Glazed Pork Loin.
+When the store has a cut of meat on the manager's special for $2.98, you buy it and come up with a delicious recipe like my Brown Sugar Glazed Pork Tenderloin.

-The other day at the grocery store, I ran up on an amazing sale on 5 pound pork loins.
-They manager's special was for $2.98!
+The other day at the grocery store, I ran upon an amazing sale on 5-pound pork loins.
+The manager's special was for $2.98!
 I grabbed one and headed home to make the most amazing meal I have made in a very long time.

 The marrying of stone ground mustard and brown sugar make for the most delicious flavors on top of this juicy tender pork loin.

-How to Make Brown Sugar Glazed Pork Loin
+How to Make Brown Sugar Glazed Pork Tenderloin

 First — preheat your oven to 425 degrees.
 Generously salt and pepper your pork loin and bake in the oven for 30 minutes.